In 1964, an enterprising 18-year-old snapped pictures of the Beatles’ momentous first United States concert in Washington.

 Mike Mitchell was there, shooting photos from just feet away and even jumping onto the stage for the group’s pre-concert press call.

 An image of an animated Ringo on the drums is estimated to bring $3 000 to $5 000.
-I Wanna Be Your Man.
+Christie’s said the shot depicts a rare moment where Ringo was both drummer and lead singer on a song written by Paul McCartney and John Lennon, but made famous by The Rolling Stones: I Wanna Be Your Man.

 Cathy Elkies, Christie’s director of iconic collections, said she expected the bids to exceed the pre-sale estimates.